cybera/synthi/manual/src/sections/PythonAPI.md

 ### Uploading and downloading datasets

-The following code will upload a local file at *./path/to/your/dataset.csv* to ADI.
+The following code will upload a local file at *./path/to/your/dataset.csv* to Synthi.
 It will be named *My New Dataset* in the interface.
 Just as using the interface to create a dataset, the name has to be unique within your organization.